InTeGrate Teaching Materials Development

-Finished Materials InTeGrate is developing a new breed of teaching materials that can be utilized in general education courses, teacher preparation courses, core courses within geoscience majors, and courses designed for other majors including environmental studies, social science, engineering, and other sciences.
+Finished Materials InTeGrate has created a new breed of teaching materials that can be utilized in general education courses, teacher preparation courses, core courses within geoscience majors, and courses designed for other majors including environmental studies, social science, engineering, and other sciences.

 These materials are designed to:

 - address one or more Earth related grand challenges facing society,

 - develop student ability to address interdisciplinary problems,